open-pay/openpay-ruby/README.md

 ##Description

-ruby client for *Openpay API* services (version 1.0.0)
+ruby client for *Openpay api* services (version 1.0.0)

 This is a ruby client implementing the payment services for *Openpay* at openpay.mx

 For more information about Openpay visit:
  - http://openpay.mx/

-For the full *Openpay API* documentation take a look at:
+For the full *Openpay api* documentation take a look at:
  - http://docs.openpay.mx/

 ## Installation